 What is Elder Mediation?

 Like other forms of mediation, elder mediation provides a private and confidential setting for problem-solving.
 In this voluntary and cooperative process, our skilled mediator will facilitate a dialogue among family members so all parties are able to voice their interests and concerns in an effort to resolve conflict and formulate a workable plan for the days ahead.

 Meetings are informal, but the mediator carefully guides the conversations and provides an atmosphere conducive to helpful discussions.
 Sessions may be are conducted at our office or in other locations, so long as it is safe to do so.
 Remote sessions are also an option.
 As a neutral, a mediator does not take sides or force a resolution upon any participants.

 - Mediation allows creative problem solving.

-- Strained relationships usually deteriorates further in an adversarial forum; mediation can help repair family relationships.
+- Strained relationships usually deteriorate further in an adversarial forum; mediation can help repair family relationships.

 - When parties are not part of finding a solution, then decisions imposed by the court are less likely to provide lasting solutions.

 - Mediation allows family members more control of the process and the outcome.